 As part of our mission to help keep hockey affordable in our area, The Anthony Ford Fund has pledged $50,000 towards the Outdoor Rink Improvement Plan at Spring Lake Park In North Mankato.

 Since moving the Pond Hockey Classic from Lake Washington to Spring Lake Park in 2016, AF99 and the City of North Mankato have been partnering to make improvements to the park.
-In 2017, we hope to have 2 outdoor rinks with concrete surface for easier maintenance and additional opportunities for year-round use.
+In 2017, we plan to have 2 new outdoor rinks with concrete surface for easier maintenance and additional opportunities for year-round use.
 Warming House improvements are also part of the plan.

 With the shortage of indoor ice and the lack of warming houses in our area, we feel this project is important to help create affordable opportunities to skate and play hockey.
 This will be a high quality outdoor destination that will help grow the hockey culture in our area.